sbooker/transaction-manager/README_EN.md

             // 3.
 NO need to call persist() or save()!
             // An entity retrieved via getLocked() is already managed by the Unit of Work.
         });
+        // The Unit of Work is also completely cleared here.
     }
 }
 ```